 The Various Types of Anxiety Issues

 Anxiety is actually a term used for a number of specific anxiety disorders.
 Including the following:

-Generalised Anxiety Disorder (GAD).
-In GAD, we experience frequent and chronic worries about events which are unlikely to happen
+- Generalised Anxiety Disorder (GAD).
+In GAD, we experience frequent and chronic worries about events that are unlikely to happen

-Panic Disorder.
-Here is where we experience Panic Attacks: sudden and very intense reactions of terror linked accompanied by strong physical symptoms (increased heart rate, hyperventilation, dizziness etc.).
-Usually there is an unreasonable fear about dying or losing control.
+- Panic Disorder.
+Here is where we experience Panic Attacks: sudden and intense reactions of terror accompanied by strong physical symptoms (increased heart rate, hyperventilation, dizziness etc.).
+Usually, there is an unreasonable fear of dying or losing control.

-Obsessive Compulsive Disorder (OCD).
-In OCD, anxiety is experienced as a result of intrusive thoughts or images, often accompanied by rituals (compulsions), which tend to temporarily calm anxiety and fears.
+- Obsessive-Compulsive Disorder (OCD).
+In OCD, anxiety is experienced due to intrusive thoughts or images, often accompanied by rituals (compulsions), which temporarily calm anxiety and fears.

-Specific Phobia (such as a phobia of spiders, lifts, planes etc.).
-With phobias, anxiety is usually triggered by a specific object or situation which provokes very intense fear.
+- Specific Phobia (such as a phobia of spiders, lifts, planes etc.).
+With phobias, anxiety is usually triggered by a specific object or situation, which provokes intense fear.

 What are the Signs and Symptoms of Anxiety?

 People asking for help with anxiety therapy or counselling tend to often experience excessive worry about a range of things such as finances, relationships, health, work and school.
-Whilst everyone worries from time to time, those with high levels of anxiety, like those with GAD, can experience worries as being relatively uncontrollable, distressing and persistent.
-People with high anxiety levels may also face discrete periods of ruminating which lasts from a few minutes to hours.
+Whilst everyone worries from time to time, those with high anxiety levels, like those with GAD, can experience worries as being relatively uncontrollable, distressing and persistent.
+People with high anxiety levels may also face discrete ruminating periods, which lasts from a few minutes to hours.

-High anxiety levels often involves the following Cognitive and Emotional symptoms:
+High anxiety levels often involve the following Cognitive and Emotional symptoms: